 Does Anxiety Go Away?
 How To Manage Living With Anxiety

-Are you experiencing sleepless nights, digestive problems, and uncontrollable worry?
+Are you experiencing sleepless nights, digestive problems, and uncontrollable worry in your daily life?
 These are all common symptoms of anxiety, and many other symptoms can come along with it.
-Anxiety can be challenging to live with, particularly when it begins to impact your day-to-day life.
-Learning how to manage, cope with, and treat the symptoms of anxiety is possible when you have the appropriate tools and support.
-In this article, we’ll be giving an overview of anxiety and then exploring the different treatment options available to help you overcome it.
+Whether you’re living with generalized anxiety disorder or navigating social anxiety, anxiety can be challenging to live with, particularly when it begins to impact your day-to-day life.
+Learning how to manage, cope with, and treat the symptoms of an anxiety disorder is possible when you have the appropriate tools and support.
+In this article, we’ll be giving an overview of anxiety disorders and anxiety symptoms and then exploring the different treatment options available to help people with anxiety overcome it.

 What is anxiety?

 Anxiety is something that many people experience from time to time.
-It's the feeling you get when you don't know the outcome of a potential situation, you believe that you could be in danger, or you think there's something to worry about.
-At healthy levels, experiencing anxiety is normal and even expected.
+It's the feeling you get when you don't know the outcome of a potential situation, you may feel anxious, believe that you could be in danger, or you think there's something to worry about.
+At healthy levels, experiencing anxiety is normal and even expected, and it doesn’t necessarily indicate a social anxiety disorder.
 However, when anxiety becomes a major part of your life, stopping you from accomplishing the things that you want and need to do, it can become a problem.
 Some people develop anxiety disorders, which can make it difficult to function on a daily basis.

 The US Department of Health and Human Services states that the five major types of anxiety disorders include: